-This document aims to be the starting point for users working with Hadoop Distributed File System (HDFS) either as a part of a Hadoop cluster or as a stand-alone general purpose distributed file system.
-While HDFS is designed to "just-work" in many environments, a working knowledge of HDFS helps greatly with configuration improvements and diagnostics on a specific cluster.
+This document is a starting point for users working with Hadoop Distributed File System (HDFS) either as a part of a Hadoop cluster or as a stand-alone general purpose distributed file system.
+While HDFS is designed to "just work" in many environments, a working knowledge of HDFS helps greatly with configuration improvements and diagnostics on a specific cluster.